OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 #### White-box Testing versus Black-box Testing

-Let's start by defining the concepts:
+Let's start by reviewing some key concepts:

 - Black-box testing is conducted without the tester's having any information about the app being tested.
 This process is sometimes called "zero-knowledge testing."
 The main purpose of this test is allowing the tester to behave like a real attacker in the sense of exploring possible uses for publicly available and discoverable information.
 - White-box testing (sometimes called "full knowledge testing") is the total opposite of black-box testing in the sense that the tester has full knowledge of the app.
 The knowledge may encompass source code, documentation, and diagrams.
 Although much easier and faster than black-box testing, white-box testing doesn't allow for as many test cases.
 White-box testing is generally more useful for protecting the app against internal attackers.
 - Gray-box testing is all testing that falls in between the two aforementioned testing types: some information is provided to the tester, and other information is intended to be discovered.
 This type of testing is an interesting compromise in the number of test cases, the cost, the speed, and the scope of testing.
 Gray-box testing is the most common kind of testing in the security industry.

 We strongly advise that you request the source code so that you can use the testing time as efficiently as possible.
-The tester's code access obviously doesn't simulate an external attack, but it simplifies the identification of vulnerabilities by allowing the tester to verify every identified anomaly or suspicious behavior at the code level.
-A white-box test is the way to go if the app hasn't been tested before.

-Even though decompiling on Android is straightforward, the source code may be obfuscated, and de-obfuscating will be time-consuming, possibly to the point of being even.
-Time constraints are therefore another reason for the tester to have access to the source code.

-Clients may request black-box testing, but they should be told that external attackers don't operate within a limited time frame (like the tester).
-Therefore, black-box testing may be a good choice only if the app is already mature from a security point of view and the client wants to test the app's security controls.
+Having access to the original code, and possible a working build environment, vastly simplifies the identification of vulnerabilities.

 #### Static versus Dynamic Analysis

-Static analysis involves examining an application's components without executing them.
-It may be similar to white-box testing.
-The term often refers to manual or automatic source code analysis.
-OWASP provides information about [Static Code Analysis](https://www.owasp.org/index.php/Static_Code_Analysis "OWASP Static Code Analysis") that may help you understand techniques, strengths, weaknesses, and limitations.

-Dynamic analysis involves examining the app from the outside while executing it.
-This type of analysis can be manual or automatic.
-It usually doesn't provide the information that static analysis provides, but it is a good way to detect interesting elements (assets, features, entry points, etc.) from a user's point of view.
-It may be similar to black-box testing.
-OWASP provides information about [Dynamic Analysis](https://www.owasp.org/index.php/Dynamic_Analysis "OWASP Dynamic Analysis") that may help you understand how to analyze apps.

-Now that we have defined static and dynamic analysis, let's dive deeper.

-#### Vulnerability Analysis

-Vulnerability analysis is usually the process of looking for vulnerabilities in an app.
+Vulnerability analysis is the process of looking for vulnerabilities in an app.
 Although this may be done manually, automated scanners are usually used to identify the main vulnerabilities.
 Static and dynamic analysis are types of vulnerability analysis.

-#### Static Analysis
+*Static analysis* involves examining an application's components (source code or binary code) without executing them.
 During static analysis, the mobile app's source code is analyzed to ensure appropriate implementation of security controls.
-In most cases, a hybrid automatic/manual approach is used.
-Automatic scans catch the low-hanging fruit, and the human tester can explore the code base with specific usage contexts in mind.
+In security new-speak, you'll sometimes hear people refer to static analysis at "SAST" (Static Application Security Testing).

+The focus of *dynamic analysis* (also called DAST, or Dynamic Application Security Testing) is the testing and evaluation of apps via their real-time execution.
+The main objective of dynamic analysis is finding security vulnerabilities or weak spots in a program while it is running.
+Dynamic analysis is conducted both at the mobile platform layer and against the back-end services and APIs, where the mobile app's request and response patterns can be analyzed.

+Dynamic analysis is usually used to check for security mechanisms that provide sufficient protection against the most prevalent types of attack, such as disclosure of data in transit, authentication and authorization issues, and server configuration errors.

+To learn more about the techniques, strengths, and limitations.associated of both approaches, check out the OWASP pages on [static]](https://www.owasp.org/index.php/Static_Code_Analysis "OWASP Static Code Analysis") and [dynamic analysis](https://www.owasp.org/index.php/Dynamic_Analysis "OWASP Dynamic Analysis"), check out the respective OWA[OWASP page on

 ##### Manual Code Analysis